Key Skills

 Implant Science Fellow of the Royal National Orthopaedic Hospital (RNOH) - March 2020 to Dec 2024.

-Built strong links with KOLs, including surgeons, while overseeing the lifecycle of medical devices, focussing on post-market surveillance and integrating clinical and medical imaging data for the enhancement of orthopaedic implant performance.
+• Built strong links with clinicians while overseeing the lifecycle of medical devices, focussing on post-market surveillance and integrating clinical and medical imaging data for the enhancement of orthopaedic implant performance.

 Engineering Director of the London Implant Retrieval Centre (LIRC) - August 2017 to Dec 2024.

-Built this role alongside two Orthopaedic Surgeon Directors.
+• Built this role alongside two Consultant Surgeon Directors.

 Honorary Associate Professor position within the Mechanical Engineering Department at University College London (UCL) - Dec 2021 to Dec 2024.